KittyMac/SOPedia/Sources/SOPedia/Pamphlet/private/SOPedia/en.json/tech_short_marineBarracks2.md

-Produces twice as many defensive ground troops, twice as fast.
+Allows construction of troop ships and the provisiong of marines for planetary defense.
+Produces two marines each turn and supports as many marines the planet's maximum population capacity.